 A rotational grazing program limits the time livestock graze on each pasture, thus resulting in more uniform grazing.
 Periods of rest allow plants to replenish their food reserves and fuel regrowth.
 Additionally, pastures that are able to rest develop more resistance to drought.

 Planning to Rotate

 If you have a large farm, one of the best ways to develop your rotational grazing program is through the use of an aerial photograph of your pastures.
-To speak to one of our agronomists or livestock specialists in your area find your local Southern States store, or contact Customer Service at 1 (866) 372-8272 anytime Mon. - Fri., 8:00 AM to 5:00 PM EST. Once you have the aerial photo in hand, you can start subdividing your pastures based on forage type, if applicable, ensuring all pastures have access to water.
+To speak to one of our agronomists or livestock specialists in your area find your local Southern States store.
+Once you have the aerial photo in hand, you can start subdividing your pastures based on forage type, if applicable, ensuring all pastures have access to water.
 When deciding how to structure your pastures keep in mind square pastures allow for the most even grazing, pastures should be large enough for your desired stocking rate and ensure there is adequate shade in each area.

 Pastures can be subdivided using either permanent or temporary fencing.
 Typically, portable electric fence tape is used to subdivide pastures, while permanent fencing makes up perimeter fencing.
 Portable fencing allows you to be flexible in your program, if you see a certain pasture design or set up isn't working the fencing can be easily moved.